Find Affordable College Courses

 $12,256 Average Tuition & Fees

-Millersville University of Pennsylvania ranked #6 on this year’s Best Value Geological & Earth Sciences Schools in Pennsylvania list.
-Located in the suburb of Millersville, Millersville is a public college with a moderately-sized student population.
+With a ranking of #6, Millersville University of Pennsylvania did quite well on this year’s best value schools for geological and earth sciences students.
+Located in the large suburb of Millersville, Millersville is a public college with a medium-sized student population.

 In-state tuition fees for undergraduate students at Millersville are $12,256 per year.